communitiesuk/waste-service-standards/models/place.md

 ## Use cases and requirements

-The Address model should have properties for:
+The Place model should have properties for:

 **address**